 Rolling grasslands high above the clouds at 2,922 meters above sea, sea of clouds if you are lucky, glorious morning light breaking through the horizon, undulating layers of mountain ranges that stretches as far as you can see, and someone special by your side.
 One can't help but be emotional in a scene like this.
 Even the hardiest of the lot fall down on their knees and make life-changing decisions.
 "Will you marry me" was uttered several times that morning.

 Its really no surprise that Mt.
 Pulag is on everyone's bucket list.
-Well may not everyone, but everyone who ever wanted to know what the lyrics of "Morning has Broken" really mean.
+Well maybe not everyone, but anyone who ever wanted to know what the lyrics of "Morning has Broken" really mean will climb Mt.
+Pulag at least once in his or her lifetime.

 Its not until morning twilight that the splendor of the grassland unfolds before you.
 From then on you will not mind the cold or headache due to the altitude.
 There's so much beauty around you that whatever happened right before that particular minute simply became insignificant.
 The difficulty of the hike, the rain and mud the day before, the lack of sleep, all of it simply does not matter anymore.